 The faculty takes pride in providing residents with an educational experience that prepares them for outstanding future careers in clinical and academic practice.

-We currently have 36 faculty members, 3 fellows in pediatric emergency medicine, 2 emergency ultrasound fellows and 1 research fellow.
-We are starting 2 new fellowships in Wilderness Medicine and Global Health in July 2012.
+We currently have 37 faculty members, 3 fellows in pediatric emergency medicine, 2 emergency ultrasound fellows, 1 research fellow and 1 wilderness medicine fellow.

 Bedside ultrasound for diagnostic and procedural purposes is currently a major educational initiative.
 Baystate is a national leader in the realm of simulation medicine and has built a state-of-the-art simulation center on the premises.